acode-writer/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 18 display all lines of the file /etc/ssh/sshd_config starting with a letter

 Task 19 replace all characters A and c from input to Z and e respectively

+Task 20 remove all characters C and c from input.